Causes of an Economic Recession

 Economic recessions are caused by a loss of business and consumer confidence.
 As confidence recedes, so does demand.
-It is the tipping point in the business cycle.
+A recession is a tipping point in the business cycle.
 It's where the peak, accompanied by irrational exuberance, moves into contraction.

-This loss of confidence makes consumers stop buying and move into defensive mode.
+Loss of confidence in investments.
+Loss of confidence makes consumers stop buying and move into defensive mode.
 Once a critical mass moves toward the exit sign, panic sets in.
 Retail sales slow.
 Businesses run fewer employment ads, and the economy adds fewer jobs.
-Manufacturers cut back in reaction to falling orders — the unemployment rate rises.
+Manufacturers cut back in reaction to falling orders—the unemployment rate rises.
 To restore confidence, the federal government and the central bank must step in.

-- Deregulation.
+Deregulation.
+Lawmakers can trigger a recession by removing important safeguards.
 The seeds of the S&L crisis were planted in 1982 when the Garn-St. Germain Depository Institutions Act was passed.
 This removed restrictions on loan-to-value ratios for these banks.

 Irrational exuberance in the housing market led many people to buy houses they couldn't afford.
 Everyone thought housing prices could only go up.
 The Fed should have raised interest rates in 2004.
 Low-interest rates in 2004 and 2005 helped create the housing bubble.
 Irrational exuberance set in again as many investors took advantage of low rates to buy homes to resell.
 Others bought homes they couldn't afford thanks to interest-only loans.